This is a list of terms that frequently appear in modded Minecraft.

 Various implementations of energy systems exist in modded Minecraft, like steam power, Energy Units, Charge and Joules.
 The various Team CoFH mods typically use the Redstone Flux system, which is also supported by a wide variety of other mods.

-Type of matter that cannot be stored in inventories like items, but must be stored in tanks instead, or in fluid container items like Buckets.
+Type of matter that cannot be stored in inventories like items, but must be stored in tanks instead, or in fluid container items like buckets.
 Fluid amounts are expressed in millibuckets.
-Thermal Foundation and MineFactory Reloaded both add various kinds of fluids.
-Water and Lava from vanilla Minecraft are also considered fluids.
+Thermal Foundation adds various kinds of fluids.
+Water and lava from vanilla Minecraft are also considered fluids.

 Can be one of two things depending on context: an abbreviation for Redstone Flux, or a unit used to express amounts of Redstone Flux energy.

 Anything that can store fluids is considered a type of tank.
 Tanks may consist of entire blocks, but certain blocks or items that work with fluids may also have internal tanks of their own.

 The most basic unit of time in Minecraft.
 If the game or server is running at an optimal tick rate, one tick is equal to 1/20 of a second.
 Ticks are commonly used to express rates like RF/t or mB/t.
 Using seconds would be unreliable, due to the possibility of a fluctuating tick rate.